Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2024-04-03-anti-does-socialisation.md

 One thing to understand: **You must respect the other person**.
 You are the initiator which means, don't be a dick[^11].
 This is especially so in the case of cold-start conversations.
 In general, consider and expect a very short interaction, and frame it as positive.
 Anything else is a bonus!

 **Give them an out**, or multiple over the course of the conversation.
 I cannot stress this enough. *Especially if you're a guy talking to a girl.* Maybe I stress it too much because I personally don't like intruding on others when they don't want it.
 Frankly, I do better when I know the person wants to talk to me, so this also helps me know that I'm not bothering them because it becomes *their choice* to stay in the conversation.
 This is especially important if you are cold-talking to a stranger, at a random location and not a shared venue like a classroom or an event.
 Think bus stops, train stations, uni courts, etc. Or just in general.
-We are here to talk. not to make people uncomfortable. if you pick up uncomfy vibes, excuse yourself from it.
+We are here to talk, not to make people uncomfortable.
+If you pick up uncomfy vibes, excuse yourself from it.
 Before you start actually talking, I prefer asking them outright if they're **fine with a conversation right now *or if they're currently busy doing something*** (adding this second part "technically" does not add information — they could say they're busy even if I just say "Are you fine with talking right now?", but it takes time for the brain to think of a way to "get out", and offering them the "or are you busy" gives them an out that *you offered*, so they know it is a 'safe' option that won't harbour potential aggressiveness.
 Certain people have to deal with a bunch of shit in general and it's simple to make their life easier w.r.t your convo).

 Of course, you might not be so explicit and *socially artistic* with your words as to literally ask someone if they're chill to talk, but the idea is there. *Give them an out — ask if they're busy or if you're interrupting them etc*.
 And do it multiple times if you want.
 Or, preset a 'deadline' time for the convo — I.e. mention early into the convo you have to leave soon, or, if a train arrives, simply say bye and go to a different carriage.
 That's all you need.
 I've done this "or are you busy" thing and had quite nice conversations with it — it doesn't ruin the quality of the conversation you can have.
 One was at a train station, drawing something on a sketchpad.
 I asked what it was and if I could sit down[^12], or if they're busy.
 They accepted and seemed happy to talk about it.
 We ended up talking on the train for about ~25-30 minutes!
 Fun!
 Exchanged contacts, and have since never talked.
 And that's perfectly fine — what a positive experience that was!

 #### A Case Study On Respect 🔍🔬

-> 💡 **Tip:** Don't be like the second one!

 As an example I'll put out one of the few convos that I felt like this person was just not up to chat, and a bad example where some people softlocked me into a 40 minute conversation with them…